Key Takeaway

 - B12 is water-soluble and hard to overdo.
 Unlike fat-soluble vitamins, excess B12 is excreted in urine.
 Toxicity from B12 supplementation is extremely rare, making it a low-risk addition to your routine.

 - Some patients are already at higher risk.
-If you take metformin (which can reduce B12 absorption), follow a plant-based diet, or have a history of GI conditions, your risk of deficiency is already elevated before starting semaglutide.
+If you take metformin (which can reduce B12 absorption), follow a plant-based diet, or have a history of GI conditions, your risk of deficiency is already improved before starting semaglutide.

 Timing and Best Practices